 If a UE is not provided higher layer parameter PDSCH-CodeBlockGroupTransmission for each of the serving cells, or for PDSCH receptions scheduled by DCI format 1_0, or for SPS PDSCH receptions, or for SPS PDSCH release, and if , the UE determines a number of HARQ-ACK information bits for obtaining a transmission power for a PUCCH, as described in Subclause 7.2.1, as

+nHARQ-ACK=nHARQ-ACK,TB=VDAI,mlastDL-c=0NcellsDL-1UDAI,cmod4∙NTB,maxDL+c=0NcellsDL-1m=0M-1Nm,creceived+NSPS,c

 where

-- is the value of the counter DAI in the last DCI format 1_0 or DCI format 1_1 scheduling PDSCH reception or indicating SPS PDSCH release for any serving cell that the UE detects within the PDCCH monitoring occasions. if the UE does not detect any DCI format 1_0 or DCI format 1_1 scheduling PDSCH reception or indicating downlink SPS release for any serving cell in any of the PDCCH monitoring occasions.
+- VDAI,mlastDL is the value of the counter DAI in the last DCI format 1_0 or DCI format 1_1 scheduling PDSCH reception or indicating SPS PDSCH release for any serving cell that the UE detects within the PDCCH monitoring occasions if the UE is not configured with carrier aggregation, or is the value of the counter DAI in the last DCI if the last DCI is a DCI format 1_0 or is the value of the total DAI in the last DCI if the last DCI is a DCI format 1_1 scheduling PDSCH reception or indicating SPS PDSCH release for any serving cell that the UE detects within the PDCCH monitoring occasions if the UE is configured with carrier aggregation.
+VDAI,mlastDL=0 if the UE does not detect any DCI format 1_0 or DCI format 1_1 scheduling PDSCH reception or indicating downlink SPS release for any serving cell in any of the PDCCH monitoring occasions.